Tree Planting

 In 2019, we decided to let the groups manage their own trees on the premise that they would get paid at year end (February 2020) for every tree that survived, including trees that had self-seeded.

-In February, we went out and counted: we were delighted to find that over 6,000 young trees have survived.
-And there is still an area to count :)) This has been much more successful and we believe that each year more trees will survive as the communities better understand how it works.
+In February 2020, we went out and counted: we were delighted to find that over 6,000 young trees have survived.
+This has been much more successful and we believe that each year more trees will survive as the communities better understand how it works.

-We are now expanding our tree planting to community woodlots and people's homes, but also adding seedlings to areas which are naturally regenerating but could do with more trees.
+We are now expanding our tree planting to community woodlots and people's homes, but also adding seedlings to areas which are naturally regenerating but could do with more trees, and each group is setting up their own tree nursery AND composting with a mixture of indigenous, nitrogen fixing and agroforestry/commercial tree seedlings.

 So far we have planted/protected over 250 hectares of trees, that is roughly 250,000 trees :)